nikita-volkov/nikita-volkov.github.io/_posts/2014-11-17-a-taste-of-state-parsers-are-easy.md

     byte1, byte2, byte3, byte4, byte5, byte6, ..., byteN
               HEAD             |           BODY

 Where the first four bytes are the head, which encodes a 32-bit integer (8 * 4 = 32).
 This integer specifies the amount of the following bytes, which make up the body.
 While this isn't the only possible scenario, it proves that it is possible to encode a data of an arbitrary length without any delimiters.
 So no quotes, braces, commas, dashes or anything like that to distinguish contexts.

+Here's another example:

+    byte1, byte2, byte3, ..., byteN
+     HEAD |         BODY

+The single byte of the head is a _Word8_, which determines the alternative scenarios of how the body should be decoded.
+E.g., if it is `0`, then the body is a text, if it is `1`, then it is a list of ints and etc.

-This means that our parser requires no backtracking or alternatives, or any other complex strategies required to parse human-readable formats.
-Turns out, that is what makes the _State_ monad sufficient for implementing a binary parser.
+Turns out, mixing the aforementioned strategies together gives you all you need to encode pretty much anything.
+This means that a parser for this encoding will require no backtracking or alternatives, or any other complex strategies needed to parse human-readable formats, and this is what makes the _State_ monad sufficient for implementing a binary parser.

 ## The parser